Gunnar Norberg

-Gunnar Norberg, (February 4, 1907 – August 17, 1988) was an American businessman and politician.
+Gunnar Norberg, (February 4, 1907–August 17, 1988) was an American businessman and politician.
 He served two terms as a city councilman and two terms as mayor of Carmel-by-the-Sea, California.

 Early life

-Norberg was born on February 4, 1907, in Kenora, on the Lake of the Woods, Ontario, Canada.
+Norberg was born on February 4, 1907, in Kenora, located on the shore of the Lake of the Woods, Ontario, Canada.
 His parents, Albert Norberg and Thilda Osterberg, were both Swedish.
-He came with his parents to Little Falls, Minnesota as a child.
-During intermittent periods of study at Stanford University he acquired bookkeeping and accounting skills which he used while working for the Southern Pacific Railroad.
-He also established a career in New York as a Hearst newspaper columnist and magazine editor for Fawcett Publications.
+He moved with his family to Little Falls, Minnesota, as a child.

+During intermittent periods of study at Stanford University he learned bookkeeping and accounting, applying his knowledge in these fields while working for the Southern Pacific Railroad.
+He also separately launched a journalism career in New York as a Hearst newspaper columnist and magazine editor for Fawcett Publications.
 There he met Barbara Drew Collins, an actress and member of the Barrymore family.
 They married on March 28, 1936, in Manhattan, New York City.
-When his wife Barbara died in the summer of 1972, Norberg married Wies Christianson (1933–2017) in June 1973, at the Flanders Mansion.
-They were married in the costumes inspired by the play Twilth Night.
+Following the death of Barbara in the summer of 1972, Norberg married Wies Christianson (1933–2017) in June 1973, at the Outlands in the Eighty Acres Flanders Mansion in Carmel-by-the-Sea.
+They were married in costumes inspired by the Shakespearean play Twelfth Night.

 Career

-In 1940, he and Barbara came to Carmel-by-the-Sea, California on vacation and they decided to make it their permanent home.
-The Gunnar Norberg House, on the southeast corner of Carmelo Street and 10th Avenue was a wedding gift for the newlyweds from the brides parents.
-The American Craftsman-style home was built in 1909.
+In 1940, Gunnar and Barbara visited Carmel-by-the-Sea, California while on vacation and decided to make it their permanent home.
+The couple received a home in the town, at the southeast corner of Carmelo Street and 10th Avenue, as a wedding gift for from the bride's parents.
+The house had been built in 1909 in the American Craftsman architectural style.

-During the summer of 1941, Norberg opened a travel service which he operated until his retirement in 1979.
+During the summer of 1941, Norberg opened a travel agency, which he operated until his retirement in 1979.
 He also started an accounting service in Carmel during the war years.

-Following the attack on Pearl Harbor, Norberg was drafted by the United States Army during World War II, serving from 1943 to 1945, but was never assigned to a combat unit due to his poor eyesight.
-He became a citizen of the United States when he enlisted in the Army.
-He was inducted at the Presidio of Monterey and ended up at Camp Beale.
-Private Norberg became editor for the camp's newspaper, and helped set up the military installation's first football team and symphony orchestra.
-He received an honorable discharge to embark on a new role within the Office of Inter-American Affairs.
-Eventually, this organization evolved into the Voice of America.
+Following Japan's attack on Pearl Harbor, Norberg was drafted by the United States Army during World War II, serving from 1943 to 1945.
+He avoided assignment to a combat unit due to his poor eyesight.
+He became a U.S. citizen upon enlistment in the military.
+He was inducted at the Presidio of Monterey military base, eventually being transferred to Camp Beale.
+Private Norberg became the editor for the base's newspaper, while playing a role in establishing its first football team and symphony orchestra.
+He received an honorable discharge to join the Office of Inter-American Affairs, which eventually was merged with the Voice of America.